DiamondCoder02/nsfw-game-manager/readme.md

 Welcome to another game manager.
 The idea was simple, an easy to use manager that shows useful information and the newest infos about the stored games.

----_**Warning: I have only tested the program on windows, I have no idea if it works on other OS.**_---
+--_**Warning: I have only tested the program on windows and probably only works on Windows.
+I will make it compatible with other OS later.**_--

 ## Check the Wiki
 https://github.com/DiamondCoder02/nsfw-game-manager/wiki